neurobrko/DevTools/README.md

 author: *Marek Paulík*

 > **DISCLAIMER:**\
 > Most of these scripts are makeshift with some caveats and are not working 100% without error.
-They were mostly made in a rush and are constantly improved...
+They were mostly made in a rush and are constantly improved...\
+> I recently switched to zsh (with git plugin), so all the aliases and scripts should work both in bash and zsh.

 **Best way to utilize these scripts is to make some useful aliases on your local system.**